theokoles7/notebooks/courses/graduate/CSCE-508_Image-Processing/_exams_/midterm-exam-study-guide.md

     Backwards mapping

+2. What are the three steps of image registration?

+3. What is blob detection?

+4. How is the 2nd derivative of the Gaussian distribution related to the normalized Laplacian?

+5. How is the SIFT descriptor constructed?

+6. What are the properties of the SIFT descriptor?

+7. How does one find the matches between paired points?

+8. How does one deal with bad matches in the RANSAC algorithm?

 ## Lecture 9: [Segmentation](../_lectures_/09_Image-Segmentation.pdf)

-1. What are the three steps of image registration?
+1. What are the 3 types of segmentation tasks?

-2. What is blob detection?

-3. How is the 2nd derivative of the Gaussian distribution related to the normalized Laplacian?

-4. How is the SIFT descriptor constructed?

-5. What are the properties of the SIFT descriptor?

-6. How does one find the matches between paired points?

-7. How does one deal with bad matches in the RANSAC algorithm?
+2. In semantic segmentation, what are:

+    * Thresholding?

+    * Ostu thresholding?

+    * Adaptive thresholding?

+3.